-The Apex Group is a manufacturer of heavy duty heat exchangers with a strong R&D department, who is optimizing their products in terms of efficiency and reduced power consumption by reducing the pressure drop in the system.
+The Apex Group is a manufacturer of heavy-duty heat exchangers with a strong R&D department, that is optimizing its products in terms of efficiency and reduced power consumption by reducing the pressure drop in the system.

-Heat exchanger design has always been a trade-off between having a turbulent flow for a proper heat exchange on one hand, and a low pressure drop for reducing the power consumption on the other.
+Heat exchanger design has always been a trade-off between having a turbulent flow for proper heat exchange on one hand and a low-pressure drop for reducing power consumption on the other.

-Time resolved PIV studies help the researchers understand the transitional process from laminar to turbulent flow in rectangular channels.
+Time-resolved PIV studies help researchers understand the transitional process from laminar to turbulent flow in rectangular channels.
 This work has a pioneering character as most available literature covers circular pipes.

 Simulation backed up by experiments

 For optimizing the flow within the channels of the heat exchangers, the researchers analyze the transition to turbulence in the heat exchangers and focus on optimizing the drag efficiency of all components in the channels and ducts.
 The APEX Group uses computer simulations as well as up-and-down-scaled models of heat exchanger channels and inlet geometries, in which the influence of different turbulence-generating mechanisms can be studied with various laser-based measurement techniques such as LDA or PIV.